vEnhance/1802/src/vecfield.typ

     = iint_(cal(R)) ((partial q) / (partial x) - (partial p) / (partial y)) dif A. $

   Of all the results here, I think Green's theorem is the most unnatural one.
-  (Poonen's notes deliberately do Green's theorem last, a decision I like.)
+  (Poonen's notes cover Green's theorem last, a decision I like.)
   There's a second form of Green's theorem I'll show you when I get to it.
   However, ironically the 3-D red arrows make more sense than the 2-D red arrows.